gavinengel/formfix/README.md

 # Formfix Framework

-### A collection of polyfills to embiggen the HTML form-tag
+### A collection of polyfills to improve HTML form-tag and related tags

 All   | Poly Group | Poly      | HTML-Tags       | Attrs                           | Description